delftswa/delftswa.github.io/chapter/D5-draft.md

 Typesafe is the one and only stakeholder that can be identified with multiple roles of stakeholder classes.
 It is a *Communicator*, a *Maintainer*, an *Assessor*, as Typesafe ensures that each pull request of Play is conform legal [regulation](http://www.typesafe.com/contribute/cla).

-Other important stakeholders are for brevity listed in the table below.
+Other important stakeholders are listed in the table below for brevity.
 For a broader overview, please read [D1](./).

 | Type | Entities |
 |---|---|